summer-ospp/help-en/docs/index.md

 ## How does the community sign up

-Please send the relevant information of the community to the email `summer@iscas.ac.cn`.
-The organizer will connect with the community to discuss the follow-up cooperation.
+Please fill the [Template for Community Application](./assets/template-for-community-application.txt) and send it to [summer@iscas.ac.cn](mailto:summer@iscas.ac.cn).The organizer will connect with the community to discuss the subsequent cooperation.

 Please refer to the [community guide](community.md) for detailed description of community participation activities。